Barry Docks: Background

 Jenner was granted permission to extend the railway through a series of acts in 1866, including the Barry Railway (Alteration) Act 1866 (29 & 30 Vict. c. xcii) and the Barry Railway (Extension) Act 1866 (29 & 30 Vict. c. cccxxxiii) which authorised the building of a narrow-gauge (4 ft-8½in) line from Barry to Cogan, joining the line to Cardiff.
-The Barry Harbour Act 1866 authorised another company to build a 600 yd quay extending from where Buttrills Brook entered the old dock near the northwest end of the present No. 1 dock.
+The Barry Harbour Act 1866 (29 & 30 Vict. c. liii) authorised another company to build a 600 yd quay extending from where Buttrills Brook entered the old dock near the northwest end of the present No. 1 dock.
 The act permitted the deepening of Cadoxton River, which entered the sea at Cold Knap, to allow for large ships to reach the quay, and the Barry Railway Company and the Barry Harbour Company were established.
 However, the plan was never realised.
 Jenner made another attempt in 1868.
 It failed because he did not attract support from the coal traders, who preferred to operate in Cardiff.

-Jenner dropped the idea after the Bute Dock Act 1874 allowed an additional dock at Cardiff, but the movement to build a dock at Barry continued to gain momentum, this time by the Plymouth Estate trustees, major landowners in Glamorgan who advocated the building of the railway from Barry to Cogan.
+Jenner dropped the idea after the Bute Docks Act 1874 (37 & 38 Vict. c. cxviii) allowed an additional dock at Cardiff, but the movement to build a dock at Barry continued to gain momentum, this time by the Plymouth Estate trustees, major landowners in Glamorgan who advocated the building of the railway from Barry to Cogan.
 They proposed the Penarth, Sully and Cadoxton Railway Bill, which was approved by Parliament as the Penarth Extension Railway Act in 1876.
 They extended the line privately, opening it on 20 February 1878.